ohsnapitsallen/Television-and-Testing/README.md

-# Television-and-Testing
+# Television and Testing
 Good day once again to anyone who stumbled upon this code.
-Today, I bring you my latest code for a television as well as testing the program.
+Today, I bring you my latest code for a television as well as another file containing a function to test the television.
 It has the basic functions of a television such as:
 - Changing the channel manually
 - Changing the volume manually
 - Scrolling through channels (from channels 1 to 120)